zeusmadeit/simple_shell/README.md

-# simple_shell
+simple_shell
-A simple Unix shell
+A team project by Rodrick Mutai and Abraham Paul on simple shell